makeabilitylab/physcomp/cpx/makecode.md

 </span>

 <!-- TODO:
-- Add in saving and sharing projects -->
+- Add in saving and sharing projects
+- Add in design challenge about using more lights?
+Show holiday light example from kids
+- Add in notion that once you download your program, it runs on the CPX
+- -->